 This also creates a third task.
 This is used to test semaphore usage from an ISR and does nothing interesting.

 One counter task loops indefinitely, incrementing the shared count variable on each iteration.
-To ensure it has exclusive access to the variable it raises it's priority above that of the controller task before each increment, lowering it again to it's original priority before starting the next iteration.
+To ensure it has exclusive access to the variable it raises its priority above that of the controller task before each increment, lowering it again to its original priority before starting the next iteration.

-The other counter task increments the shared count variable on each iteration of it's loop until the count has reached a limit of 0xff - at which point it suspends itself.
+The other counter task increments the shared count variable on each iteration of its loop until the count has reached a limit of 0xff - at which point it suspends itself.
 It will not start a new loop until the controller task has made it "ready" again by calling vTaskResume ().
 This second counter task operates at a higher priority than controller task so does not need to worry about mutual exclusion of the counter variable.

 The controller task is in two sections.
 The first section controls and monitors the continuous count task.
 When this section is operational the limited count task is suspended.
 Likewise, the second section controls and monitors the limited count task.
 When this section is operational the continuous count task is suspended.

 In the first section the controller task first takes a copy of the shared count variable.
 To ensure mutual exclusion on the count variable it suspends the continuous count task, resuming it again when the copy has been taken.
 The controller task then sleeps for a fixed period - during which the continuous count task will execute and increment the shared variable.
 When the controller task wakes it checks that the continuous count task has executed by comparing the copy of the shared variable with its current value.
-This time, to ensure mutual exclusion, the scheduler itself is suspended with a call to vTaskSuspendAll ().
+This time, to ensure mutual exclusion, the RTOS scheduler itself is suspended with a call to vTaskSuspendAll ().
 This is for demonstration purposes only and is not a recommended technique due to its inefficiency.

 After a fixed number of iterations the controller task suspends the continuous count task, and moves on to its second section.

 At the start of the second section the shared variable is cleared to zero.
-The limited count task is then woken from it's suspension by a call to vTaskResume ().
+The limited count task is then woken from its suspension by a call to vTaskResume ().
 As this counter task operates at a higher priority than the controller task the controller task should not run again until the shared variable has been counted up to the limited value causing the counter task to suspend itself.
 The next line after vTaskResume () is therefore a check on the shared variable to ensure everything is as expected.

-The second test consists of a couple of very simple tasks that post onto a queue while the scheduler is suspended.
-This test was added to test parts of the scheduler not exercised by the first test.
+The second test consists of a couple of very simple tasks that post onto a queue while the RTOS scheduler is suspended.
+This test was added to test parts of the RTOS scheduler not exercised by the first test.

 All the tasks run at the idle priority and never block or yield.
-This causes all eight tasks to time slice with the idle task.
+This causes all the tasks to time slice with the idle task.
 Running at the idle priority means that these tasks will get pre-empted any time another task is ready to run or a time slice occurs.
-More often than not the pre-emption will occur mid calculation, creating a good test of the schedulers context switch mechanism - a calculation producing an unexpected result could be a symptom of a corruption in the context of a task.
+More often than not the pre-emption will occur mid calculation, creating a good test of the RTOS schedulers context switch mechanism - a calculation producing an unexpected result could be a symptom of a corruption in the context of a task.

 Creates two tasks that communicate over a single queue.
 One task acts as a producer, the other a consumer.